chenhengwei1999/ISSPA/docs/source/appendix/isspa_library.rst

     # In another terminal
     rosrun test_import_roscpp_library test_import_roscpp_library

-The following results will be output:
+The following messages are expected to be output:

 .. code-block:: bash

     [Welcome to ISSPA util] Hello from util.cpp
     [INFO] [1632938655.757961]: Hello from util.cpp

+.. _`cue`:

 Usage Examples
 ~~~~~~~~~~~~~~